The Salmon River Vibe

 Salmon Fishing Will Remain Magnificent

-I read the continuing Scottish salmon fishing hit jobs that the press keep attacking this magnificent pursuit with and wonder if there's some kind of deep routed hatred or hidden agenda future land grab plan being actioned from the shadows.
-How can you make a record low warm water year back in 2018 the catalyst for numerous systematic hit jobs.
-One of the tabloids even stated that the River Spey didn't produce one single salmon that year which was complete 'local Spey rural economy damaging' nonsense.
-Who's talking about the solar system and the earth's magnetic core temperatures that have been fluctuating since the dawn of time (and are doing so once again).
-When also was a salmon a guarantee written into the booking condition of your permit purchase and would this pursuit not be predictably boring if that was indeed the case!
+I read the continuing Scottish salmon fishing hit jobs that the press keep attacking this magnificent pursuit with over the last few years and wonder if there's some kind of deep routed hatred of our fine pursuit.
+How can you make a record low warm water year back in 2018 the catalyst for numerous systematic industry destroying hit jobs.
+One of the tabloids wrongly stated that the River Spey didn't produce one single salmon in 2018 which was complete 'local Spey rural economy damaging' nonsense.
+When was a salmon a guarantee written into the booking condition of your permit purchase anyway and would this pursuit not be predictably boring if that was indeed the case!
+Right now we're witnessing the Spey producing up to 10 salmon a day for some highly skilled fishers with complete novices scoring frequently too but I see no press coverage on this!

 Appreciating The Scottish Salmon Rivers

-Fine tune your appreciation of the Scottish salmon rivers and the very subtle air and light changes and other relevant factors that can all of a sudden bring a fresh head of salmon up into the pool your fishing or switch older resident salmon on where they'll wake up and be ready to take your fly.
-Whatever you do though don't let your head go down or think this business is only about a digit on an 'unintelligently' thought out daily catch return marketing system as that often bears zero relevance to the fishing potential if you've the wisdom to look deeper as reduced rod pressure has always equated to reduced catch figures.
+Fine tune your appreciation of the Scottish salmon rivers and the very subtle air and light changes and other relevant factors that can all of a sudden bring a fresh head of salmon up into the pool you're fishing or switch older resident salmon on where they'll wake up and be ready to take your fly.
+Whatever you do though don't let your head go down or think this business is only about a digit on an unintelligently thought out daily catch return marketing system as that often bears zero relevance to the fishing potential if you have the wisdom to look deeper.
+Reduced rod pressure has always equated to reduced catch figures and remember also that reduced rod pressure on any beat also equates to well rested salmon pools!